nikolaybutnik/opencv-notebook/README.md

 Capture an image from a specified file, which you can then assign to a variable.
 If an image can't be read, this method returns an empty matrix.

-This method accepts two parameters:

 - `path`: the path to the specified image in a string format.
 - `flag`: specifies the way in which the image should be read.
-The default flag is `cv2.IMREAD_COLOR`.

-These are the three possible flag parameters for the method:
+Possible values:
   - `cv2.IMREAD_COLOR` (default): It specifies to load a color image.
 Any transparency of image will be neglected.
 Alternatively, we can pass integer value 1 for this flag.
   - `cv2.IMREAD_GRAYSCALE`: It specifies to load an image in grayscale mode.
 Alternatively, we can pass integer value 0 for this flag.
   - `cv2.IMREAD_UNCHANGED`: It specifies to load an image as such including alpha channel.
 Alternatively, we can pass integer value -1 for this flag.

 </details>